Led by Yale’s Environmental Leadership & Training Initiative

 The Fundamentals course presents an overview of ecological and social foundations for planning effective conservation and restoration projects.
 Participants learn about: (a) relationships between people and natural resources in the tropics, (b) ecological processes that affect tropical landscape management, (c) disciplinary approaches to tropical land management and (d) planning sustainable and resilient interventions.

-PeopleCommunity and institutional engagement
+PeopleHuman dimensions and engagement

 The People course challenges participants to analyze socio-cultural and political factors that drive the actions of stakeholders in forest landscapes.
 Participants explore: (a) who is making decisions and why, (b) how different systems of ownership and knowledge can support sustainable practices and (c) how power, gender and social status affect management of and access to resources.